 “Before I began at Passages, my life was out of control and I’d hit rock bottom.
 After entering the program, I now feel safe and I have found a job and I am working.
 The YWCA has helped me to be independent by encouraging me to take an active role in my life.”

 — Former Passages Resident

-Passages is a two-year, multi-phase transitional housing program that supports single homeless women in their journey from homelessness to stable housing.
+Passages is a 18-month, multi-phase transitional housing program that supports single homeless women in their journey from homelessness to stable housing.
 Many of these women are victims of domestic violence or other trauma, and have little or no income.
 The program focuses on career development, counseling, financial literacy training, and case managers who help each woman develop a complete plan that leads to employment and permanent housing.
 Passages brings about lasting change in the lives of women in crisis and helps them build stronger, more productive futures.